aldettinger/camel-quarkus-workshop/README.md

 In the *DEV terminal*, let's trigger a native build by activating the `native` profile:

 ```
-cd ${CQ_WORKSHOP_DIRECTORY}/part-3-native-mode
+cd ${CQ_WORKSHOP_DIRECTORY}/camel-quarkus-workshop/part-3-native-mode
-mvn clean package -Pnative -Dquarkus.native.container-build=true
+mvn clean package -Dnative -Dquarkus.native.container-build=true
 ```

 That's taking time.
-Docker may trigger the download of few images but this should be done only once.
+Docker may trigger the download of few images but this should occur only once.
-Once the download has completed, we still have more time to wait as the native build is triggered and produces logs like below:
+When the download has completed, we still have more time to wait as the native build is triggered and produces logs like below:

 ```
 [part-2-jvm-mode-1.0.0-SNAPSHOT-runner:26]    classlist:   4,543.25 ms,  1.19 GB